 One of our most popular recipes is our Pineapple Banana Smoothie, which we fondly call the Pineapple Upside Down Cake in my smoothie recipe app, Daily Blends.
 It’s dessert-level good!
 Before you run from the sight of spinach—give this a shot….
 TRUST ME!
 This smoothie not only tastes amazing, it also has some added health perks that you’ll definitely enjoy.

 This pineapple banana smoothie is inspired by a cake from my childhood: the Pineapple Upside Down cake.
-While it may be based on a super sweet dessert, this spinach and pineapple smoothie is loaded with health benefits:
+While it may be based on a super sweet dessert, this fruit smoothie is loaded with health benefits too:

 - Only sweetened by fruit, no added sugar here!